chenrylee/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADForest.md

 -----------

-Get the forest of the current logged on user and clear the UPNSuffixes property.
+&emsp;Get the forest of the current logged on user and clear the UPNSuffixes property.

 ## PARAMETERS